Lake Powell Half Marathon

 Here's a tentative schedule of events:

 Race finishers will receive a finisher medal, a food box (filled with snacks), a banana, and a chocolate milk.
-We welcome runners and spectators to gather at the finish line to take pictures, hang out and make friends for a while, and then we encourage you to go explore the Glen Canyon Recreation Area!
+We welcome runners and spectators to at the finish line to watch your runner finish.
+However, we ask you not too linger and to maintain social distance.
+After the race, go explore Horseshoe Bend and Lake Powell!

-TIME ZONE NOTE: The expo and majority of the race takes place in Arizona.
-However, the finish line is in Utah.
-These states are in two different time zones.
+TIME ZONE NOTE: Bib pickup and the race takes place in Page, Arizona.
+However, this city is very close to the border of Utah and your phone may hop back and forth between the two different time zones.
 All times listed for the event are based on Arizona time (PDT).
 We recommend manually setting the time on your cell phones, vehicle clocks, etc. to maintain the correct time throughout the event.

 Parking & Shuttles